-We also can’t just remove one keyboard button to clean the dirt underneath, cleaning it means disassembling the keyboard as a whole and reassembling it when it’s finished cleaning.
+We also can’t just remove one keyboard keys to clean the dirt underneath, cleaning it means disassembling the keyboard as a whole and reassembling it when it’s finished cleaning.
 Time consuming job.
-We will not find this on a mechanical keyboard because each keycap button on this mechanical keyboard can be removed and cleaned easily.
-No need to disassemble the entire keyboard to clean it, simply remove the keycap buttons on the part you want to clean and put them back on when finished cleaning.
+We will not find this on a mechanical keyboard because each keycaps on this mechanical keyboard can be removed and cleaned easily.
+No need to disassemble the entire keyboard to clean it, simply remove the keycap keys on the part you want to clean and put them back on when finished cleaning.

 We will not find this on a mechanical keyboard because each key has an individual switch.
 All input that we enter in the keyboard, no matter how much it will be accepted by the keyboard and displayed on the screen.
 The only limit is the number of fingers we have.
 This ability is called Anti-Ghosting.

 Using a mechanical keyboard will make us faster in doing our activities in front of the computer such as typing documents, assignments or daily work or playing games.
-That’s because our hands expend less energy to press a button so they still have a lot of energy to quickly move to another button.
+That’s because our hands expend less energy to press a key so they still have a lot of energy to quickly move to another keys.

-In addition to being faster, our hands will also move more precisely to press the buttons we want, this is very important when playing online games because the speed and accuracy of pressing the keyboard buttons will affect the outcome of the match we are doing whether it is winning or losing.
+In addition to being faster, our hands will also move more precisely to press the keys we want, this is very important when playing online games because the speed and accuracy of pressing the keyboard keys will affect the outcome of the match we are doing whether it is winning or losing.